robotology/yarp/doc/yarp_logging.md

 the output slightly, to match the format expected by yarplogger.
 This should not have a big impact on the process.
-Also note that [yarprun](@ref yarprun) will forward all the output of the application, including `printf`, `std::out`, ecc, even though the extra information will not be attached to these output lines.
+Also note that [yarprun](@ref yarprun) will forward all the output of the application, including `printf`, `std::out`, etc., even though the extra information will not be attached to these output lines.

-On the other hand, enabling the `YARP_FORWARD_LOG_ENABLE` environment variable will add some extra instructions for every log line, will cause the YARP application to open an extra port, that will have one or more extra thread, requires the `Network` to be initialized, etc. This could slow down the application therefore you should take this into account before enabling it.
+On the other hand, enabling the `YARP_FORWARD_LOG_ENABLE` environment variable will add some extra instructions for every log line, will cause the YARP application to open an extra port, that will have one or more extra thread, requires the `Network` to be initialized, etc. This could slow down the application, therefore you should take this into account before enabling it.

 ### Limited Output